 Maidstone Day Centre is at 15 Knightrider Street, Maidstone, ME15 6LP.

-Some of the support we offer
+Some of the support we provide when we are able to offer a full service.

 - Use of the Day Centre as a postal address and telephone contact point